Downtown Wichita: Geography

+Demographics

+In 2020, the City of Wichita estimated a downtown population of approximately 3,000 residents, an increase from fewer than 1,000 residents in the early 2000s.
+By the early 2020s, the number of residential units downtown had expanded significantly through conversions of office towers and warehouses, as well as new apartment construction in the Old Town and Delano districts.

+Downtown Wichita contains more than 7,000,000 square feet (650,000 m2) of office space, with Class A space concentrated in buildings such as the Epic Center and 125 N Market.
+The area is home to more than 26,000 employees, primarily in government, health care, education, and financial services.

+Downtown also contains over 1,500 hotel rooms, representing a significant share of the city's lodging capacity, with properties ranging from national chains to boutique hotels located in historic buildings.
+Major redevelopment efforts since 2010, including the construction of Intrust Bank Arena, riverfront improvements, and the conversion of historic office buildings to apartments, represent investment valued at nearly $2 billion.

 Economy

 As of 2018, several national and regional companies maintain offices in Downtown Wichita.
 The headquarters of agricultural conglomerate Cargill’s Protein Group is located there as are the central offices of IT company High Touch Technologies, shipping firm King of Freight, and area commercial banks Emprise Bank, Fidelity Bank, and Intrust Bank.
 Other firms with offices downtown include telecommunications conglomerate AT&T, life insurance company New York Life, engineering consultancy PEC, home security firm Protection One, and regional electric utility Westar Energy.

 Once the largest bank in Kansas, Bank IV was headquartered in downtown Wichita from its foundation in 1887 to its acquisition in 1995 by Boatman's Bank.
 Outdoor equipment maker Coleman, founded in Wichita in 1901, operated a factory downtown from 1929 to 1990 and then a factory outlet store and museum until 2018.

 Several national hotel chains have locations downtown.
-The Hyatt Regency Wichita and the historic Broadview Hotel, operated by Drury Hotels, are near the Century II Convention Center.
-Other hotels include the Ambassador Hotel, Hotel at Old Town, and Hotel at WaterWalk as well as a Courtyard by Marriott, Fairfield Inn by Marriott, and Wyndham Garden Motel.
+The Hyatt Regency Wichita and the historic Broadview Hotel, operated by Drury Hotels, are near the Century II Performing Arts & Convention Center.
+Other hotels include the Ambassador Hotel, Hotel at Old Town, Hotel at WaterWalk, as well as a Courtyard by Marriott in Old Town, the new AC Hotel by Marriott, Unscripted (under construction), Hotel Indigo (under construction in the Petroleum Building), and the Hilton Garden Inn with its swimming pool cantilevered over Douglas Avenue.
+Fairfield Inn by Marriott and Wyndham Garden also continue to operate downtown.